MicrosoftDocs/sql-docs/docs/reporting-services/lesson-2-modifying-the-report-data-source-properties.md

 ms.topic: conceptual
 ms.custom: updatefrequency5
 ---
-# Lesson 2: Modifying the report data source properties
+# Lesson 2: Modify the report data source properties
 In this [!INCLUDE[ssRSnoversion_md](../includes/ssrsnoversion-md.md)] tutorial lesson, you use web portal to select a report that will be delivered to recipients.
 The data-driven subscription that you'll define will distribute the **Sales Order** report created in the tutorial [Create a basic table report &#40;SSRS tutorial&#41;](../reporting-services/create-a-basic-table-report-ssrs-tutorial.md).
 In the steps that follow, you'll modify the data source connection information used by the report to get data.
 Only reports that use **stored credentials** to access a report data source can be distributed through a data-driven subscription.
 Stored credentials are necessary for unattended report processing.

 You'll also modify the dataset and report to use a parameter to filter the report on the `[Order]` so the subscription can output different instances of the report for specific orders and rendering formats.